-- ARB-funded research ongoing at UC Davis is illuminating the impact of climate change on meteorology and regional air quality in California, with a focus on particulate matter; - The Energy Commission has sponsored a series of studies to identify the utility investments in transmission upgrades essential to support renewable energy resources (wind, solar, biomass, etc.) for reaching renewable generation and 2020 GHG reduction goals.
-Importantly, these studies found that with significant expansion of transmission by 2020, it is feasible to operate the electricity system with 33 percent renewables.
-Transmission system upgrades are a key to efficient operation of tens of billions of dollars worth of new remotely located renewable power plants and require effective planning and coordination between power plant developers and utilities; - The Energy Commission and Department of Forestry and Fire Protection sponsored a number of early research projects in the forest sector identifying an initial carbon stock baseline, set of carbon supply curves, and the effects of management practices on forest carbon stocks.
+- ARB-funded research ongoing at UC Davis is illuminating the impact of climate change on meteorology and regional air quality in California, with a focus on particulate matter; - State entities including the Energy Commission, Public Utilities Commission, and the California Independent System Operator have sponsored a series of studies to identify the utility investments in transmission upgrades essential to support renewable energy resources (wind, solar, biomass, etc.) for reaching renewable generation and 2020 GHG reduction goals.
+These studies have found transmission system upgrades are required to interconnect the new remotely located renewable power plants that are expected to be necessary if California is to serve 33% of its load with renewable power.
+Timely development of the transmission and generation resources required to interconnect and integrate large amounts of renewable generation will require effective planning and coordination between state regulatory agencies, the California Independent System Operator, and utilities.

+• The Energy Commission and Department of Forestry and Fire Protection sponsored a number of early research projects in the forest sector identifying an initial carbon stock baseline, set of carbon supply curves, and the effects of management practices on forest carbon stocks.
 The results of this effort were utilized in the development of the first industry-specific carbon accounting protocols adopted by the California Climate Action Registry and ARB.
 This work continues to be influential in the current protocol updating process.